Body Friendly Design The Principles of Kitchen Ergonomics

 Ideally, primary storage requires just one motion to locate and retrieve an often-used object.

-Clearly, we cannot have everything we might need cluttering the counter space, but we can have things we use most often right at hand — and everything else close by — with just a little planning.
+Clearly, we cannot have everything we might need cluttering the counter space, but we can have things we use most often right at hand—and everything else close by—with just a little planning.

 The primary storage zone is generally in an area between 30" and 60" high for most people and extends laterally about two feet right and left from the center of your body.
 This zone includes (1) the top two drawers of the base cabinet, (2) the countertop itself, (3) the wall behind the countertop (hang utensils there), and (4) the two lower shelves of the upper cabinet.

 Store the next most frequently used items in your secondary zone: (1) The top shelf of the upper cabinet, in the area below the second drawer of the base cabinet, and (3) on the lower shelves of adjacent upper cabinets.
-This is the area you can reach by stretching, bending or stooping without taking a step.
+This is the area you can reach by stretching, bending, or stooping without taking a step.

-Everything else is tertiary storage — storage you have to walk to or you cannot reach without a step-stool.
-Only those things used very infrequently should be stored in this zone.
+Everything else is tertiary storage—storage you have to walk to or you cannot reach without a step stool.

 Single-Layer Storage

-Storage should be sized so that whatever is stored is in one layer — all out in front with no item beneath or behind another.
+Storage should be sized so that whatever is stored is in one layer—all out in front with no item beneath or behind another.
 In practice, that is very difficult to achieve when you only have so much room for your kitchen, but it is at least an ideal to strive for.

 A drawer should contain just a single layer of things.